Advice page for our buyers, please read all of it .

 It is not a matter of cleanliness, these things are endemic in all household pets, a USA study done some years ago found giardia in 70% of pets !

-Start heartworm prevention at three months, ordinary wormers do not do heartworms, so either monthly treatment, see what your vet has to offer here.
+Start heartworm prevention at three months, ordinary wormers do not prevent heartworms, so either monthly treatment, or see what your vet has to offer here.

-We give C 3 s only, I do not believe in giving a young puppy too many live virus vaccines at once.
+We give C 3 s only, I do not believe in giving a young puppy too many live virus vaccines at once, and don’t over vaccinate older dogs either.

 MICRO CHIPS..........PLEASE READ